CesiumGS/3d-tiles/README.md

 }
 ```

-_TODO: screenshot showing the request vs. bounding volume_

 For more on request volumes, see the [sample tileset](https://github.com/AnalyticalGraphicsInc/3d-tiles-samples/tree/master/tilesets/TilesetWithRequestVolume) and [demo video](https://www.youtube.com/watch?v=PgX756Yzjf4).

 ### Refinement

-Refinement determines how a parent tile renders when its children are also selected to be rendered.
+Refinement determines how a parent tile renders when its children are selected to be rendered.
 Permitted refinement types are replacement (`"REPLACE"`) and additive (`"ADD"`).
-A tileset can use all refinement, all additive, or any combination of additive and replacement refinement.
+A tileset can use replacement refinement exclusively, additive refinement exclusively, or any combination of additive and replacement refinement.
 A refinement type is required for the root tile of a tileset; it is optional for all other tiles.
 When omitted, a tile inherits the refinement type of its parent.

 #### Replacement